pushkarkhadase/Rasoi-BackEnd/README.md

 !!!The routes in the blue color are successfully designed and the routes starting with the '?' are yet to be designed.<br>

-### Undesigned routes can be temporary or may need to change according to frontend requirement.
+### Undesigned routes can be temporary or may need to change according to frontend requirement

 ## DataBase :-<br>
 [DataBase Schema:](https://docs.google.com/document/d/1EB5t6nidZ-uaLrclqBgNuNUXR_0b8_8Xe3f0YOEcS1Y/edit) ->  (Structure) <br>